NixOS/nix.dev/source/tutorials/nix-language.md

 Argument and function body are separated by a colon (`:`).

 Wherever you see a colon (`:`) in Nix language code:
-- on its left is the function argument
+- On its left is the function argument
-- on its right is the function body.
+- On its right is the function body.

 Nix functions have no names.
 We say they are anonymous, and call such a function a *lambda*.